godotjs/javascript/README.md

   - `godot.set_script_tooled(cls, tooled)` to set `tooled` of the class
   - `godot.set_script_icon(cls, path)` to set icon of the class
   - `godot.get_type(val)` Returns the internal type of the given `Variant` object, using the `godot.TYPE_*`
+  - `godot.yield(target, signal)` Returns a Promise which will be resolved when the signal emitted
   - `requestAnimationFrame(callback)` to add a callback function to be called every frame
   - `cancelAnimationFrame(request_id)` to cancel an frame request previously scheduled
+  - `require(module_id)` to load a CommonJS module or load a resource file
 - Using signals in the ECMAScript way
   - Allow passing functions for `godot.Object.connect`, `godot.Object.disconnect` and `godot.Object.is_connected`
 	```js